 My observations do not support the hypothesis that in phyllostomids only males construct tents to attract females and thus gain access for mating (Kunz and McCracken 1996, Kunz and Lumsden 2003, Chaverri and Kunz 2006).

-The observations further suggest that the process of tent construction is expensive, in particular regarding the time it takes to modify the large Heliconia leaves.
+Although a male arrived at the tent during the nights it was modified, we observed no contribution of the male bat towards tent construction.
+Although we cannot exclude that males do participate in tent construction, our results clearly show that female bats are not passive, but actively contributing to modification of leaves into tents.
+Our observations further suggest that the process of tent construction is expensive, in particular regarding the time it takes to modify the large Heliconia leaves.
 Some tents took at least one week to build, whereas in the same area some of the tents that we monitored had been constructed very fast within only two nights.

-On February 2006, I filmed part of the construction of a different tent.
-That night two females came several times to modify the leaf.
-This shows the participation of various individuals in this process.

-Finally in September 2006 I filmed the construction of another tent where a male was actively modifying the leave.
-The participation of several individuals of both sexes in the whole process tells us that the construction of the tent is costly and demands complex social interactions.
+This suggests that tent construction probably involves more than one individual, maybe both sexes.